brknapp/Project_1/README.md

     ## #   imdbID <chr>, Type <chr>, DVD <chr>, BoxOffice <chr>, Production <chr>, Website <chr>, Response <chr>

-Now, what if you want to get all of the data for all of the Star Wars movies and all of the Indiana Jones movies.
+Now, what if you want to get all of the data for all of the Star Wars movies and all of the Avatar movies.
 The function below can handle a list of several titles or one title.

 Note: the parameter “type” has three options: movie, series, and episode.
 If “type” is not specified, it will give everything (including